z88dk/z88dk/libsrc/sprites/software/sp1/readme.txt

 // COMPILING THE LIBRARY

 Instructions below for the spectrum target, follow the same procedure for another target.
+Entering "make" on its own will display a list of supported targets.

 1. Copy "spectrum-customize.asm" to "customize.asm"
 2. Edit "customize.asm" to decide on display area